chupig834/ML_Algorithm/Transformers/README.md

 The training process takes a few minutes on a CPU and less on a GPU.
 The model will generate a text sample before and after training so you can observe the improvement.

 ## How Training and Evaluation Work

-This assignment implements a character-level language model trained on Shakespeare's text.
-Here's how the training and evaluation process works:

 ### Data Processing
 - The code downloads a "tiny Shakespeare" dataset and processes it at the character level